 Tornados can form with little to no warning and leave in their wake a path of destruction.
 It is important that every individual is prepared for such an event.
 When a tornado is imminent, you have only a short amount of time to act.
 Advance planning and quick response are the keys to surviving a tornado.

-- Have at least a 5 to 7 day Disaster Supplies Kit assembled.
+- Have at least a 5 day Disaster Supplies Kit assembled.

 - Obtain a NOAA Weather Radio to monitor severe weather.

 - If you do not have a weather radio, stay tuned to local radio or television.

 - Learn the early warning systems available in Palm Beach County.

 - Conduct tornado drills at least annually and practice your response to a tornado threat.